massif-press/lancer-data/README.md

-  "tags": ITagData[], // tags related to the mod itself "allowed_types"?: WeaponType[], // weapon types the mod CAN be applied to "allowed_sizes"?: WeaponSize[], // weapon sizes the mod CAN be applied to "allowed_mounts"?: MountType[], // weapon mount types the mod CAN be applied to "restricted_types"?: WeaponType[], // weapon types the mod CAN NOT be applied to "restricted_sizes"?: WeaponSize[], // weapon sizes the mod CAN NOT be applied to "restricted_mounts"?: MountType[], // weapon mount types the mod CAN NOT be applied to "added_tags"?: ITagData[] // tags propogated to the weapon the mod is installed on "added_damage"?: IDamageData[] // damage added to the weapon the mod is installed on, see note "added_range"?: IRangeData[] // damage added to the weapon the mod is installed on, see note
+  "tags": ITagData[], // tags related to the mod itself "allowed_types"?: WeaponType[], // weapon types the mod CAN be applied to "allowed_sizes"?: WeaponSize[], // weapon sizes the mod CAN be applied to "restricted_types"?: WeaponType[], // weapon types the mod CAN NOT be applied to "restricted_sizes"?: WeaponSize[], // weapon sizes the mod CAN NOT be applied to "added_tags"?: ITagData[] // tags propogated to the weapon the mod is installed on "added_damage"?: IDamageData[] // damage added to the weapon the mod is installed on, see note "added_range"?: IRangeData[] // damage added to the weapon the mod is installed on, see note